OscarMugendi/Django-week3-IP/README.md

 # Known Bugs
 - Rate/Review functionality has broken down.
-- As a result, IP scores have been removed.
+- As a result, project scores have been removed.

 # Authors
 - Oscar Mugendi